SPARC-FAIR-Codeathon/QuiltedTutorials/README.md

 ### **Dependencies**
 The tutorial has been tested using Ubuntu 22.04 LTS and Python 3.10.4

 Here is the list of all the dependencies that are needed to run this tutorial.
-They are all listed in the requirements.txt file as well
+These are all the dependencies needed to run both tutorials.
+The list of dependencies required for each individual tutorial can be found in the requirements.txt files inside their folders.

    * pandas, version 1.4.3
    * openpyxl, version 3.0.10